jmil/Bioe421_521-MicrocontrollerApplications/Lab_02--CommandScripting/Lab02_A--ThePipe.md

 	$ man tee

+#### Assignments

+Write a single-line program to output a line of text which tells you the line number where **palm** is Disallowed in Google's robots.txt file

+	$

+Making use of **ifconfig**, write a single-line program to output a line of text containing your "inet addr".
+Hint: use quotes to pass a longer search string to the **grep** command.

+	$

 Insert the **tee** command in some of your single-line commands.
 How can you check if the file was created?
 What were its contents?

 	$